software-engineering-amsterdam/software-construction/2017-2018/README.md

  - You know your (standard) libraries and APIs.
 Do not reimplement (simple) functions that can be expected to be in a (standard) library.
 Especially, do not claim that your version is faster,
-   because: it is irrelevant, and, you're probably wrong.
+   because: it is irrelevant, and, you are probably wrong.
 Make the trade-off for reusing a library: do you really need a heavy dependency, for some simple functionality?